oddlyspaced/skip/readme.md

 4. Click on "Load unpacked" from top right
 5. Select the folder this repo was cloned/downloaded to
 6. Toggle on the extension if required

+### If you are going to use my extension logic anywhere, please try to provide credits to me (@oddlyspaced) wherever possible.